Center for American Music

 - MUS 228P: Jazz Composition

-- MUS 334.1: Music of Mexico and the Caribbean — This course carries a global cultures flag.
+- MUS 334.2: Music of Latin America— This course carries a global cultures flag.

 - MUS 387L: Jazz Ensemble Literature